gconnell29/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-The super() method copies over all initializations from the class it is extending so we dont have to write it all out unless there is something we want to overwrite.
+The super() method copies over all initializations/constructor class from which it extends so we dont have to write it all out unless there is something we want to overwrite.

 ## Project Set up